phaserjs/phaser/README.md

 * Animation.updateFrameData allows you to load a new FrameData object into an existing animation, even if currently running (based on #1029)
 * AnimationManager.loadFrameData will now update all existing Animations to use the newly loaded FrameData (based on #1029)
 * Sprite.loadTexture will store the `smoothed` property of the Sprite and re-apply it once the new texture is loaded.
+* Group.checkAll allows you to check if the same property exists across all children of the Group and is set to the given value (thanks @codevinsky #1013)
+* Group.checkProperty allows you to check if the property exists on the given child of the Group and is set to the value specified (thanks @codevinsky #1013)
+* Phaser.Utils.setProperty will set an Objects property regardless of depth (thanks @codevinsky #1013)
+* Phaser.Utils.setProperty will set an Objects property regardless of depth (thanks @codevinsky #1013)
+* Phaser.Utils.getProperty will get an Objects property regardless of depth (thanks @codevinsky #1013)

 ### Bug Fixes